Amend Park Use Permit - Commercial Filming

 Costs for Film Permit Liaisons

-Where a BC Parks Representative assigns a Film Permit Liaison to work with the applicant, film companies will be required to pay costs for the services provided.
-The Film Permit Liaison will work with the applicant to prepare a complete application that meets BC Parks' standards.
-Charges will be calculated on an hourly rate of $70 per hour (no overtime rates).
+If a BC Parks Representative assigns a Film Permit Liaison to work with the applicant, film companies will be required to pay costs for the services provided.
+The Film Permit Liaison will work with the applicant to complete an application that meets BC Parks' standards.
+Charges will be calculated at $70 per hour (no overtime rates).
 A minimum call-out fee of 2 hours may be applied for site surveys, site monitoring for pre-film and/or post-film activities or for follow-up compliance inspections.

 Fees and making a payment

-- Fee Schedule - Schedule K, of the Park, Conservancy and Recreation Area Regulation.
-GST (5%) must be added to the listed fees in the fee schedule.
+- Please see the Fee Schedule - Schedule K, of the Park, Conservancy and Recreation Area Regulation for a list of park uses and fees.
+GST (5%) must be added to the fees listed in the fee schedule.

-- Application fees are non-refundable and applications will not be processed without the applicable application fee being submitted.
+- Application fees are non-refundable, and applications submitted without their required fees will not be processed.
 Non-profit societies are required to pay application fees but may be exempt from other park use permit fees.
-The governments of British Columbia or Canada are exempt from paying application or permit fees, but all other government jurisdictions are subject to fees.
+The governments of British Columbia and Canada are exempt from paying application or permit fees, but all other government jurisdictions are subject to fees.

 What you need to apply

-- Consultation with an Area Supervisor is required prior to submitting an application.
+Consultation with an Area Supervisor is required prior to submitting an application.
 Area Supervisors are the BC Parks staff responsible for particular parks.
-Contact information for BC Parks' contacts can be found in the Park Contacts and Special Conditions document.
-The information supplied in this document outlining restrictions and conditions for filming for particular parks must be considered in the application..
+Contact information for BC Parks' contacts can be found in the Parks Contacts and Special Conditions document.
+This document outlines the specific restrictions and conditions for filming in different parks and must be considered in the application.

-- Completed application form.
+Completed online application form.
 Please note that applications are not considered complete until the application fee has been paid and/or co-permittee consent is submitted.

-- Digital maps must be submitted as part of the application.
-Map(s) must be submitted for each park included in the application according the following mapping standards:
+Digital maps must be submitted as part of the online application.
+Map(s) must be submitted for each park included in the application according to the following mapping standards: